ZuidVolt/swiftuna/Sources/Swiftuna/Documentation.docc/Swiftuna.md

 ## Overview

 **Swiftuna** brings production-grade Bayesian hyperparameter optimization (HPO) directly to the Swift ecosystem.
-It embeds Rustuna (`rustuna_core`) with zero runtime overhead over a C ABI bridge, delivering pure native Swift ergonomics and 97-104 ms latency per 1,000 trials—matching or exceeding pure Rust performance.
+It embeds Rustuna (`rustuna_core`) with as little overhead as possible using a C ABI bridge, delivering pure native Swift ergonomics and 97-104 ms latency per 1,000 trials—matching or exceeding pure Rust performance.

 ### Quickstart